 Continuing to gain momentum, with legislation introduced in several states, social enterprise business entities provide a safe harbor for directors to pursue social benefits over profit.
 Additionally, they allow for the duration and protection of company values through unforeseen leadership change or acquisition.
 However, because not all jurisdictions recognize the different types of social enterprise entities, and because of the varied laws of those that do, there is still much unchartered legal territory in the world of social enterprise entities.

-Jurisdictions that recognize (or have recently enacted legislation) benefit corporations or public benefit corporations are AL, AR, AZ, CA, CO, CT, DC, DE, FL, GA, HI, ID, IL, IN, KS, KY, LA, MA, MD, ME, MN, MT, NE, NH, NJ, NM, NV, NY, OK, OR, PA, PR, RI, SC, TN, TX, UT, VA, VT, WI, and WV.
+Jurisdictions that recognize (or have recently enacted legislation) benefit corporations or public benefit corporations are AL, AR, AZ, CA, CO, CT, DC, DE, FL, GA, HI, ID, IL, IN, IA, KS, KY, LA, MA, MD, ME, MN, MT, NE, NH, NJ, NM, NV, NY, OH, OK, OR, PA, PR, RI, SC, TN, TX, UT, VA, VT, WI, and WV.
 Jurisdictions that recognize social purpose corporations are CA, FL, TX, and WA.
-Jurisdictions that recognize BLLCs or PBLLCs are DE, MD, OR, PA, and UT.
+Jurisdictions that recognize BLLCs or PBLLCs are DE, MD, OK, OR, PA, and UT.